Skip to main content

 • A Report with student responses and score breakdown grouped by student or question.

-• A CSV of all scores for each student and question.
+• A of all scores for each student and question.

 To view detailed results in Uflo, navigate to Import To Uflo and click Import All Submissions.
 Any students who fail to import will appear in a dropdown with the reason.